dekoza/mtgpl/MID.rst

    Defender

    Tap three untapped creatures you control: Look at the top card of your library.
 You may put that card into your graveyard.

+:mtgtip:`Lier, Disciple of the Drowned<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/8/78fb8900-d28d-4e33-96a7-66fcbc117adf.jpg?1631075433|https://scryfall.com/card/mid/59/lier-disciple-of-the-drowned?utm_source=api>`
+   Spells can't be countered.

+   Each instant and sorcery card in your graveyard has flashback.
+The flashback cost is equal to that card's mana cost.

 :mtgtip:`"Locked inside the Cemetary"<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/8/68593c6d-8d1b-4c36-84a1-f1144669825e.jpg?1630652902|https://scryfall.com/card/mid/60/locked-inside-the-cemetary?utm_source=api>`